 To measure effects, the study took and compared high definition photos of subjects faces at the start, 3 & 6 weeks.
 The subjects also completed a questionnaire to capture subjective feedback.

 An independent surgeon assessed the photos.
 To avoid any bias, it was a blind study too.
-This means the surgeon didn’t know details of the treatment.
+This means the surgeon didn’t know the details of the treatment.
 They merely measured and assessed what they saw.
 They used 3 clinical scales:

 - Oral Commissure Severity Scale (lip fullness, mouth lines & wrinkles)